emezzzzz/fatesclaw/README.md

 # fatesClaw

-`fatesClaw` is a public-ready toolkit for running OpenClaw on a Raspberry Pi 4B with a Fates hardware stack: Newhaven/Fates SSD1322 OLED, WM8731 ALSA audio, three buttons, and three rotary encoders.
+`fatesClaw` is a toolkit for running OpenClaw on a Raspberry Pi 4B with a Fates hardware stack: Newhaven/Fates SSD1322 OLED, WM8731 ALSA audio, three buttons, and three rotary encoders.